Green Us Green Homes Green Outside Green Go Green Earth About Greenfootsteps

 How to make falafel:

-How to cook chickpeas (or dried fava beans) from the dried form
+How to cook chickpeas (or dried fava beans)

-Put around a pound of chickpeas into a large pot and pour on enough boiling water to more than cover the peas.
+Put around a pound of dried chickpeas into a large pot and pour on enough boiling water to more than cover the peas.
 Wait for an hour.
 Better still, do this the night before you need the chickpeas for making falafel.

 Now cook the chickpeas with a little salt until they are reasonably tender.
 This will usually take at least an hour, unless you use a pressure cooker.
 Drain them and they are ready to use.